emoncms/emoncms/docs/RaspberryPi/stretch.md

     $username = "emoncms";
     $password = "new_secure_password";

-That's also the opportunity to activate redis support if needed :
+Further down in settings is an optional 'data structure store' - Redis, which acts as a cache for the data produced by emoncms, to ensure that it is efficiently written to disk.
+To activate Redis, change 'false' to 'true'. :

 	//2 #### Redis
 	$redis_enabled = true;